abalabokhin/NWNForBG/README.md

 - If there are UI mods that change BG2EE starting screen dramatically, installing third compoment with BG2EE might not add NWN campaign propeprly (UI mods were not tested with third component of the mod, installed on BG2EE), but everything should work with EET.

+- Component from Tweaks-Anthology mod "NPCs Cannot Use Doors" breaks one minor quest in NWNForBG, so don't install it, or be ready to have a bug with Hector.

 Installation
 -------------